scverse/napari-spatialdata/README.md

 You can find more details on this in the [installation instructions](https://spatialdata.scverse.org/en/latest/installation.html).

+## Using napari-spatialdata as default zarr reader

+If you would like to use the plugin as the default zarr reader, in napari please go to `File` -> `Preferences` -> `Plugins` and follow the instructions under `File extension readers`.

 ## Development Version

 You can install `napari-spatialdata` from Github with: